High Uric Acid Symptoms: 10 Common Signs

 2. Small, hard lumps on joints

-In the case of gout, the big toe is most commonly affected, but it can also affect other joints such as ankles, knees, wrists and fingers.
-Gout is most commonly diagnosed in men, people with a family history of arthritis and people who consume excess alcohol.
+In gout, the big toe is the joint most often affected, although the ankles, knees, wrists, and fingers can also be involved.
+Gout is more common in men, people with a family history of the condition, and those who drink too much alcohol.

 3. Difficulty moving the affected joint